EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 4. Click the game you would like to update on the left
 5. You will receive a message requesting you to update the game, click `Update Game` and wait a few moments
 6. Your game will now be updated to the latest version

+**Note:** Do not forget to update the shortcut as well whenever you update OpenGOAL.

 ***